 But:

-If you’re backpacking alone or as a couple, you need to consider packability carefully.
+If you're backpacking alone or as a couple, think hard about packability.

 Vestibules

-Do you have a dog, and related food bowls and equipment?
+Do you have a dog, with food bowls and gear?

-For longer stays – will you need somewhere to stash walking boots and other gear?
+For longer stays, will you need somewhere to stash walking boots?

-Some tents also benefit from zipped or tinted windows and may have curtains to enable you to block out the light.
+Some tents also add zipped or tinted windows and curtains to block out the light.

 Double/ Single Wall

-The cheaper option is a double-walled tent where the rainfly is separate from the inner tent (or sleeping area).
+The cheaper option is a double-walled tent, where the rainfly sits separate from the inner sleeping area.

-Double-walled tents are slightly more substantial, but will usually have better ventilation and keep drier in damp conditions.
+Double-walled tents are a bit heavier, but they ventilate better and stay drier in damp conditions.

 Tent Buying Guide: Buying Tips

-3. Suspend a flashlight from the ceiling while it’s still light – when it goes dark, you won’t be fumbling about trying to navigate the pitch black.
+- Suspend a flashlight from the ceiling while it's still light, so you're not fumbling in the pitch black later.

-4. Carefully choose the location of your camping setup.
-Think about the ground – make sure it’s level and clean of rocks and debris which can damage your groundsheet and make it uncomfortable to move around without shoes.
+- Carefully choose the location of your camping setup.
+Look for level ground clear of rocks and debris that can damage your groundsheet.

-7. If space will allow – take along some form of mat to trap the debris between outside and inside.
-Oh, and a small dustpan and brush will help to keep the tent clean and tidy as you go.
+- If space allows, take along some form of mat to trap debris at the entrance.
+A small dustpan and brush keeps things tidy as you go.

-8. Bring along a mallet (rarely included but always necessary) and consider upgrading to Titanium stakes for extra strength.
+- Bring along a mallet (rarely included, always necessary) and consider upgrading to titanium stakes for extra strength.

 Gentle Warning